T

 The slope on the right was lined by trees and the only two other things in sight were the sea and the sky.

-The sun painted with light through the broken clouds, creating beautiful sceneries of light and shadows.
+The sun painted with light through the broken clouds, creating beautiful scenery of light and shadows.
 Nothing was on the sea or in the sky.
-It just all fell still and silent, as if the world ceased to exist beyond the borders of my field of view and the colours desaturated until only silver light and shadows were left over.
+It just all fell still and silent, as if the world ceased to exist beyond the borders of my field of view and the colours desaturated until only silver light and dark shadows were left over.

-At that moment, a perfect moment of solitude without loneliness, I took the picture and I just knew it would be something that would always remind me of that special moment, when time and space stood still and I felt the Earth move through the infinity of space, where nothing else is relevant, whether you live to be hundred, or die the next second.
+At that moment, a perfect moment of solitude without loneliness, I took the picture and I just knew it would be something that would always remind me of that special moment, when time and space stood still and I felt the Earth move through the infinity of space, where nothing else is relevant, whether you live to be hundred, or die the next moment.